 - In a mixing bowl add the raw cashews, warmed coconut oil, maple syrup, brown sugar, 1/4 tsp salt, cayenne pepper and 1 Tbs rosemary.
 Toss well to make sure the nuts are evenly coated with mixture.

-Roast nuts on an ungreased sheet pan for about 10 minutes, stirring and turning pan 1/2 way through roasting.
+- Roast nuts on an ungreased sheet pan for about 10 minutes, stirring and turning pan 1/2 way through roasting.
 Roast for another 5-8 minutes if needed, or until golden.
-I like to push these nuts to make them dark and caramelized.
+I like to push these nuts to make them dark are caramelized.
 Keep an eye on those last 5-8 minutes, though because they can go from golden to too dark fast!
-The nuts pictured in the blog post are more golden then caramelized.
+The nuts pictured in the blog post are more caramelized than golden.

 - Immediately after removing nuts from oven, sprinkle with remaining salt and fresh rosemary, give them a stir and pour on to a piece of parchment paper.
 Gently separate the nuts that are sticking together.